-Your credit score is a three-digit number that relates to how likely you are to repay debt.
+Your credit score is a three-digit number between 300 to 850.
+The higher the score, the more likely you are to repay debt.
 Your number is used by lenders to decide whether they'll approve you for a credit card or a loan.

-Your scores may vary from one bureau to the next, but 'they're all based on the information in your credit report.
-Checking your report regularly can help you see what's impacting your score so you know how you can improve your number.
+Your scores may vary from one bureau to the next, but they're all based on the information in your credit report.
+Checking your report regularly can help you see what's impacting your score so you know how you can improve your credit score.

 Credit Karma shows your scores from Equifax and TransUnion for free.
-It can be updated weekly making monitoring your score possible to identify changes to your number regularly.
+It is updated weekly making monitoring your score easy and will alert you of any changes to your score.
+A drastic change can indicate a missed or late payment or alert you to potential fraud.